HelloUnicorns/speed-dance-revolution/README.md

         pnpm run build
         pnpm run start

-The server will start on port 3000 unless a PORT environment variable is specified.
+The server will start on port 3000 unless a PORT environment variable is specified. <br>
 Play at http://localhost:8000/

 Have fun!